-We are honoured to have His Excellency General the Honourable David Hurley AC DSC (Ret'd), Governor-General of the Commonwealth of Australia as the Patron-in-Chief, and Senator the Hon Marise Payne, Australian Minister for Foreign Affairs, Minister for Women, as Patron of Young Australians in International Affairs.
+We are honoured to have His Excellency General the Honourable David Hurley AC DSC (Ret'd), Governor-General of the Commonwealth of Australia as the Patron-in-Chief of Young Australians in International Affairs.

 His Excellency General the Honourable David Hurley AC DSC (Retd)